 As with Lopez this field and I keep each other alive with our stories as the land has gift for extracting those stories from us.
 It desires to hear our needs and our yearnings.
 Our stories need to be shared and passed on to our families and our communities in order that others feel the comfort and connectedness of the land, the earth.

-We need “another kind of logic, another way of knowing?” something that excites us and provides peace within us.
-The energy from the earth allows for that logic, that sense of being non-judgemental, forgiveness, extending comfort and ease and it is always there with a new story to share with us.
+We need “another kind of logic, another way of knowing?” something that excites us and provides peace within.
+The energy from the earth allows for that logic, the non-judgemental, forgiveness, extending comfort and ease and it is always there with a new story to share with us.
 The earth’s energy is powerful and animated.
-We must be vulnerable and allow the relationship to evolve, for the earth has many things to tell us and by listening we can develop and understand its logic.
-Another way of knowing.
+We must be vulnerable and allow the relationship to evolve, for the earth has many things to tell us and by listening we can develop and understand its logic or another way of knowing.

 On this winter solstice, one of the most powerful times in the earths’ history, go out on the land today, walk it and feel its vibrations.
 Let it pulsate through you, allow it to touch all of your senses and feel it embrace you.
 Exchange stories and tell it your wants and needs.
 It only wants to be your friend, and it will gift you “another way of knowing” to enable you to find your inner peace.

 thank you for this post ….
 Happy Solstice ❤ 🙂

 thank you Jean… what a wonderful tradition !!
 Our traditions define us as people, as community or as countries.
 They can be momentous, and powerful and they keep us connected and strong……hugs Jean XO

 It’s quite a few years ago now that our New Year’s Eve Wishing Stone Ritual was born.
 My son and I make our way to Newtown Cove, just outside Tramore, here in Co.
 Waterford in Ireland.